bourquejulien/devops-cs2024-team-exemple/README-EN.md

 - The name of the ACR
 - The name of the Resource Group
 - The name of the cluster
-- The domain name: team{team number}.dev.cs2024.one
+- The domain name, according to your Helm charts: team{team number}.dev.cs2024.one

 All these steps must be scripted so than can be easily reproducible.
 You need to refer to the Helm and Azure cli documentation to complete this step.